elugens/hello-javascript/docs/additional-questions/js-animation/css-animations.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The transition-duration CSS property sets the length of time a transition animation should take to complete.
 By default, the value is 0s, meaning no animation occurs.<br /><br />You may specify multiple durations; each duration gets applied to the related property specified by the transition-property property, which acts as a master list.
 If fewer durations get specified than in the master list, the user agent repeats the list of durations.
-If there are more durations in the list, the list gets truncated to the correct size.
+If there are more durations in the list, the list truncates to the correct size.
 In both cases, the CSS declaration stays valid.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />